 Zambia’s long-term socio-economic development agenda has and continues to be guided by the National Vision 2030, aiming to transform the country into a prosperous nation by 2030.

-“A particularly exciting prospect for the Ministry is the fact that Vision 2030 will be prioritising healthcare in particular,” the MOH expands.
+“A particularly exciting prospect for the Ministry is the fact that Vision 2030 will be prioritising healthcare in particular,” the Ministry of Health Zambia expands.
 “There is a commitment to the attainment of equity and access to the most cost effective quality health services.”

 The sector’s particular focus in this regard is the emphasis on a continuum of care, including promotional, preventative, curative and rehabilitation services.
 Looking forward it is possible that this continuum of care could be challenged by the burden of diseases in Zambia – which presently is very high and characterised by the emerging burden of the aforementioned non communicable diseases.